Readings: Second Book of Samuel 5:1-3; Letter of Saint Paul to the Colossians 1:12-20; Gospel According to Saint Luke 23:35-43

 Of course we all need the daily bread of food and drink in order to survive.
 For this we labor as well as receive it from others.
 Even more, though, we need the bread of heaven, the Holy Eucharist, spiritual sustenance, which only God can give.
 The Solemnity of Christ the King is a way of reminding us of this reality and tries to get our attention focused on that which endures forever.
 A point will come when we no longer need the food and drink this world offers, but we’ll always need divine assistance.

-As we worship our God in this celebration of Christ the King, we recognize our worth as human beings, redeemed in the blood of Christ who suffered and died that we might live, through the power of Christ’s resurrection.
+As we worship our God in this celebration of Christ the King, we recognize our worth as human beings, redeemed in the Blood of Christ who suffered and died on the Cross that we might live, through the power of the Lord’s Resurrection.
 The Eucharist, Holy Mass, is our Church’s principal means of bestowing the needed grace for us to go to God.
 We rejoice with holy joy in our call to become for the world signs of God’s goodness and love.
 God who cannot be outdone in generosity invites to the banquet of the Kingdom.